Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Ferret litter can be challenging to choose from.
-Most litters aren’t designed for ferrets specifically, so you have to do a bit of digging to figure out which litters are safe for ferrets.
+Ferret litter can be a challenge to decide on—most available litters aren’t designed for ferrets specifically, so you have to do a bit of digging to figure out which litters are safe for ferrets.
 Hopefully, this article helped you figure out which litter to choose for your small pet.

 Our vets